P1100529

 Conference Reliable cropper, excellent flavour, self-fertile, Hertfordshire 19th Century.
 Quince A

 Doyenne du Comice Medium/large yellow fruit often with a red flush, rich juicy flavour, grow with Concorde for reliable pollination, 19th century.
-Quince A
+Quince A, Pyrus Communis

 Gorham Dessert pear Pyrus Communis